c242pr580/Machine-Learning/README.md

 1. Detect faces in two images.
 2. Align faces based on landmarks.
 3. Normalize and compare landmarks.
 4. Decide match/no match based on distance threshold.

-**Future Enhancements**:
-- Transition to advanced face detection (e.g., MTCNN).
-- Integrate deep learning for precise verification.

 ---